Medically reviewed by Drugs.com. Last updated on Dec 22, 2021.

 Vaginitis is an inflammation of the vagina that can result in discharge, itching and pain.
-The cause is usually a change in the normal balance of vaginal bacteria or an infection.
-Reduced estrogen levels after menopause and some skin disorders can also cause vaginitis.
+The cause is usually a change in the balance of vaginal bacteria or an infection.
+Reduced estrogen levels after menopause and some skin disorders also can cause vaginitis.

 The most common types of vaginitis are:

-- Yeast infections, which are usually caused by a naturally occurring fungus called Candida albicans
+- Yeast infections.
+These are usually caused by a naturally occurring fungus called Candida albicans.

-- Trichomoniasis, which is caused by a parasite and is commonly transmitted by sexual intercourse
+- Trichomoniasis.
+This is caused by a parasite and is often sexually transmitted.

 Treatment depends on the type of vaginitis you have.